yossef-elmahdy/data-engineering-zoomcamp-24/README.md

 # Deta Engineering Zoomcamp 2024
-My practice and homework solutions for the Data Engineering Zoomcamp 24 Course offered by DataTalk Community (DTC).
+My practice and homework solutions for the Data Engineering Zoomcamp 24 Course offered by DataTalk Club (DTC).

 ## Course Modules
 ### [Module 1: Containerization and Infrastructure as Code](01-docker-terraform/)